amitp-ai/Deep_Reinforcement_Learning/P2_Continuous_Actions/Report.md

     <img src="https://latex.codecogs.com/png.latex?\fn_cm&space;\delta_t&space;=&space;r(s_t,a_t)&space;&plus;&space;\hat{Q}_{\theta}(s_{t&plus;1},&space;\mu_{\theta}(s_{t&plus;1}),w)&space;-&space;\hat{Q}_{\theta}(s_t,&space;a_t&space;\sim&space;b(s_t),w)&space;\:&space;...&space;\,&space;Equation&space;\,&space;36" title="\delta_t = r(s_t,a_t) + \hat{Q}_{\theta}(s_{t+1}, \mu_{\theta}(s_{t+1}),w) - \hat{Q}_{\theta}(s_t, a_t \sim b(s_t),w) \: ... \, Equation \, 36" />

-    weight update:
+    and the weight update is:

     <img src="https://latex.codecogs.com/png.latex?\fn_cm&space;w&space;\leftarrow&space;w&space;&plus;&space;\alpha_w\delta_t\nabla_w\hat{Q}_{\theta}(s_t,&space;a_t&space;\sim&space;b(s_t),w)&space;\:&space;...&space;\,&space;Equation&space;\,&space;37" title="w \leftarrow w + \alpha_w\delta_t\nabla_w\hat{Q}_{\theta}(s_t, a_t \sim b(s_t),w) \: ... \, Equation \, 37" />

-Please note, in order to properly balance exploration-exploitation tradeoff, while the target policy &mu; is deterministic, the behavior policy is stochastic.
+To reiterate, in order to properly balance exploration-exploitation tradeoff, while the target policy &mu; is deterministic, the behavior policy is stochastic.
 So this is an off-policy version of the DPG algorithm.
 While stochastic off-policy actor-critic algorithms typically use importance sampling for both the actor and the critic, because the deterministic policy gradient removes expectation over the actions, and given the state transition dynamics are same for both the target and behavior policies as they operate in the same environment, the importance sampling ratio is just 1.
 So we can avoid having to use importance sampling in the actor, and with same reasoning, we avoid using importance sampling in the critic [2].
 For those who are wondering, similar reasoning applies as to why we don't use importance sampling with Q-learning.

 ## Deep Deterministic Policy Gradient (DDPG) Algorithm
-DDPG is basically DPG with a few training changes learned from the DQN architecture.
+DDPG is basically DPG with a few training changes adopted from the DQN architecture.

 One challenge when using neural networks for reinforcement learning is that most optimization algorithms assume the samples are independently and identically distributed.
 Obviously this assumption doesn't hold true because the samples are generated by exploring sequentially in an environment.
 Because DDPG is an off policy algorithm, we can use the replay buffer (a finite sized cache) as in DQN to address this issue.
 At each timestep the actor and critic are updated by sampling a minibatch uniformly from the buffer [2].

-For the critic, since the network being updated is also used in calculating the target, this can potentially lead to training instabilities.
+For the critic, since the network being updated is also used in calculating the target, this can potentially lead to training instabilities for highly nonlinear function approximators like neural networks.
 One solution to address this is using a separate target network, as with DQN [2].
 Given the target values are determined using both the critic and actor networks, we create a copy of both of these networks and soft update their weights to the respective learned networks.
 [Please refer to my github code for details.](https://github.com/gtg162y/DRLND/blob/master/P2_Continuous_Actions/Continuous_Control_UdacityWorkspace.ipynb)

 ---------------------------------------------------------------
 ## DDPG Implementation for Reacher Environment